AdguardTeam/AdguardKnowledgeBase/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 ```
 ||example.org/test.mp4$media,redirect=noopmp4-1s
 ```
-This rule redirects all requests to test.mp4 to the resource named noopmp4-1s.
+This rule redirects all requests to example.org/test.mp4 to the resource named noopmp4-1s.

->For more information on scriptlets, redirects, and their usage, follow [this link](https://github.com/AdguardTeam/Scriptlets#adguard-scriptlets-and-redirect-resources).
+>More information on scriptlets, redirects, and their usage is available in [this GitHub section](https://github.com/AdguardTeam/Scriptlets#adguard-scriptlets-and-redirect-resources).

 <a id="for_maintainers"></a>